-There are lots of tricks that use this manoeuvre and if performed correctly will look slick and the spectator will not know what you have done.
+Many tricks use this manoeuvre and if it is performed correctly it will look slick and the spectator will not know what you have done.

-I use this move often, I cull the chosen card from the middle of the deck to the bottom, then using a double undercut, I am able to get that chosen card to the top of the deck of cards.
+This move can be used often to cull the chosen card from the middle of the deck to the bottom.
+After using a double undercut, you can get that chosen card to the top of the deck of cards.

 The pinky break can be applied just above the chosen card to help with the ease of double under cutting the card to the top.
-Thats a top tip.
+That is a top tip.

-So the best way of performing the spread-cull is to get a spectator to chose a random card.
-Split the deck into both hands and get the spectator to place the card on the bottom pile, whilst this is happening spread the top pile deck so the bottom card of that pile is out in position.
+Split the deck into both hands and get the spectator to place the card on the bottom pile; whilst this is happening spread the top pile deck so the bottom card of that pile is in position.

 Hopefully you will have watched the video a few times to understand the method involved to get the card from the middle of the deck to the bottom of the deck.

-With a lot of practice you can master this move and probably find yourself using it more and more in your routines.
+With plenty of practice you can master this move and probably find yourself using it regularly in your routines.

-Again i would like to thank 52Kards.com for showing us this method.
+I would like to thank 52Kards for showing us this method.
 Please visit his website so you can learn great tricks and utility moves that will enhance your magic and illusions.

-Free magic tricks and illusions would love if if you can comment on this below telling us how well the trick worked for you and any suggestions on how it has helped you.
+Free Magic Tricks and Illusions would love it if you commented below telling us how well the trick worked for you and any comments regarding how it has helped you to enhance your performances.